ziky90/dicom_mri_challenge/README.md

 ### Available models

-Currently available models are more in detail described [here](https://github.com/ziky90/dicom_mri_challenge/blob/feature/implement_cnn_model/models/README.md).
+Currently available models are more in detail described [here](https://github.com/ziky90/dicom_mri_challenge/blob/master/models/README.md).

 ## Prediction
 Prediction from the keras model can be done simply by the script `python main_predict_model.py`.

+## Unsupervised baseline models

+There were performed several unsupervised experiment in order to create sufficient baseline model.
+More details about unsupervised models can be found in [here](https://github.com/ziky90/dicom_mri_challenge/blob/master/unsupervised/README.md).